► Aston Martin DBX review: sports car on stilts?

 ► AMG V8 power, aluminium tech galore

 Few will, but that won’t be because the car can’t.
 On loose, slippery surfaces the DBX’s intrinsic rightness – the high driving position and slim pillars make for excellent visibility, while the keen, direct steering (2.6 turns lock to lock) and rear-biased powertrain build driver confidence – make it as engaging off tarmac as it is on it.
+Scroll down this review to see how the DBX fares off-road.

 Aston is offering three tyre options, a summer, a winter and an all-season Pirelli, and on the latter the DBX is unstoppable, powering up climbs on a surge of easy traction and even easier AMG V8 torque before hill descent control sees you safely back down the other side, the system selectively pinching brakes as it works to keep your speed at walking pace, rather than the runaway train physics would suggest it should be.
 With the air suspension jacked right up, ground clearance is mighty.